HHS/TANF-app/docs/User-Experience/Research-Syntheses/2020, Summer - Understanding Stakeholders and creating personas.md

 ### OFA analysts

 OFA analysts review, analyze, and report on STT’s TANF data that’s submitted through TDP.
-They also help STTs through the transmission process by offering support and guidance around data quality (including fatal/warning edits).
+They also help STTs through the transmission process by offering support and guidance around data quality.

 **Supporting Documentation**